eprbell/rp2/README.md

 ## RP2 Ecosystem
 This is a call for projects: come and help us expand RP2's functionality!

 RP2 is the first project of what could be a powerful, community-driven suite of open-source, crypto tax software.

-RP2 is intendend as the core of a larger set of projects, maintained by the community.
+It is intendend as the core of a larger set of projects, maintained by the community.
 These projects can extend RP2's capability, usefulness and ease of use.
 Here are some initial ideas:
 * RP2 data loader: retrieve crypto data from exchanges (via both REST API and CSV files) and generate an input ODS file and a config file that can be fed directly to RP2;
 * RP2 GUI: make RP2 more user-friendly and accessible to people who are not familiar with the CLI;
 * RP2 high-level interface: RP2 captures complex tax events using a few powerful, low-level primitives, aggregated in patterns.
 A higher level tool, might abstract out these patterns and present them to the user in a friendlier way (for example it may capture a complex concept like DeFi bridging as a primitive, rather than a pattern);